 Marginal Health Literacy: A Hidden Epidemic

-The 1992 National Adult Literacy Survey (NALS) indicated that 48 percent of U.S. adults were reading at marginal levels or below.
-This means that the issue of marginal literacy has affected far more people than is generally assumed and requires a response that reflects the magnitude of the problem.
+The issue of marginal literacy affects far more people than is generally assumed and requires a response that reflects the magnitude of the problem.

 People with marginal skills do not comprise a small “special population” for whom a few specially designed materials should be kept on hand.
 They represent a significant segment of society and include people who head families, go to work every day, and manage a host of conditions ranging from teething to end-stage renal disease.

 The task of navigating one’s way through an increasingly complex and ever-changing system of healthcare comes with a significant literacy demand.
 Getting to a new location, finding an office within a large complex of buildings, going through a registration process and following treatment recommendations are all made easier if one can read.

 Street signs and printed directions, insurance forms, medication labels, appointment slips and patient education materials can all be potential barriers along the way.
 Member handbooks from managed care companies and consent forms issued in hospitals often require some level of deciphering in order for them to be understood, even by stronger readers.

 When patients fail to follow through with treatment guidelines, providers often assume that this “noncompliance” is deliberate.
 Yet many people quietly struggle, yet fail, to understand the medical terms and concepts that others take for granted.

 People often feel a deep sense of failure and shame about their inability to understand what is being asked of them.
 Based on past experiences, they are afraid that someone will look down on them and maybe even blame them for their plight.
 This is a major concern.
 It keeps many people from asking questions and admitting that they do not understand.